 The SleepSpec is an ideal solution for businessmen who need to work late to meet deadlines or who travel across timelines where jetlag is an issue.
 ‘One can carry on with work without interruption or control when one needs to sleep by using the SleepSpec,’ explains Dr Daniel.
 ‘It is perfectly safe and there is no medication involved so there are no side effects.’

-In addition to just getting better sleep and therefore being able to function optimally, additional research has shown a link between poor sleep patterns and various mental illnesses including Dementia, Parkinsons Disease and Alzheimers.
+In addition to getting better sleep, and therefore being able to function optimally, research has shown a link between poor sleep patterns and various mental illnesses, including Dementia, Parkinson’s Disease and Alzheimer’s.

-‘When we sleep at night the brain detoxes, if the body is not getting enough sleep or if the quality of sleep is not good then the brain is unable to eliminate these toxins or waste and so they accumulate and it is believed that this accumulation of waste material that is thought to make one more susceptible to these illnesses,’ he explains.
+‘When we sleep at night the brain detoxes.
+If the body is not getting enough sleep, or if the quality of sleep is not good, then the brain is unable to eliminate these toxins or waste and so they accumulate; and it is believed that this accumulation of waste material makes one more susceptible to these illnesses,’ he explains.